alwaysdata/documentation/sites/use-probes/index.en.md

   - any performance problem not caused by a server or network malfunction,
   - server resource saturation by customer applications,
   - any network malfunction whose origin is not alwaysdata's responsibility.

+{{% notice note %}}
+A probe costs 10€ per month and any intervention triggered by a breakdown for which we are not responsible is charged €100 (excluded VAT).
+{{% /notice %}}